WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 # Cross-origin trust {#cross-origin-trust}

-To determine whether to trust a cross-origin exchange, the client MUST parse the `Signature` header into a list of signatures according to the instructions in
-{{signature-validity}}, and run the following algorithm for each signature, stopping at the first one that returns "valid".
+To determine whether to trust a cross-origin exchange, the client takes a `Signature` header field ({{signature-header}}) and the `exchange`.
+The client MUST parse the `Signature` header into a list of signatures according to the instructions in {{signature-validity}}, and run the following algorithm for each signature, stopping at the first one that returns "valid".
 If any signature returns "valid", return "valid".
 Otherwise, return "invalid".

 1. If the signature's ["validityUrl" parameter](#signature-validityurl) is not [same-origin](https://html.spec.whatwg.org/multipage/origin.html#same-origin)
-   with the exchange's effective request URI (Section 5.5 of {{!RFC7230}}), return "invalid".
+   with `exchange`'s effective request URI (Section 5.5 of {{!RFC7230}}), return "invalid".
-1. Run {{signature-validity}} over the signature, getting `certificate-chain` back.
+1. Use {{signature-validity}} to determine the signature's validity for `exchange`, getting `certificate-chain` back.
 If this returned "invalid" or didn't return a certificate chain, return "invalid".
 1. Let `authority` be the host component of `exchange`'s effective request URI.
 1. Validate the `certificate-chain` using the following substeps.
 If any of them fail, re-run {{signature-validity}} once over the signature with the